andy-guttridge/tribehub_react/README.md

 - Code to create and use axios interceptors to refresh tokens in `src/contexts/CurrentUserContext.js` and `src/utils/utils.js` adapted from Code Institute 'Moments' React walkthrough lessons
 - The technique to add modal dialogs to the end of the body element in the DOM is from [upmostly.com](https://upmostly.com/tutorials/modal-components-react-custom-hooks)
 - How to use the `:global` selector in CSS to ensure styles are overriden in a React component from [Stack Overflow](https://stackoverflow.com/questions/42191671/css-modules-reactjs-parent-and-child-css-classes-in-different-components)
+- How to use `require` to ensure webpack processes local images is from [Stack Overflow](https://stackoverflow.com/questions/34582405/react-wont-load-local-images)

 The following documentation was referenced extensively throughout the project: